 A person may be charged with breaking federal witness bribery laws only if the incident involved a federal case or otherwise affected “interstate commerce.”
 If the alleged bribery occurred outside the sphere of federal law and commerce, then the defendant would be liable only under state witness bribery laws.

 Nevada witness bribery laws under NRS 199.240 and NRS 199.250 are largely the same as federal witness bribery laws.
 Remember that defendants may be prosecuted in both federal court as well as state court for the same witness bribery incident as long as it involved or affected interstate commerce.
-Read more about Nevada witness bribery laws.
+Read more about witness bribery laws.

 There are many possible defenses to federal charges of witness bribery in Nevada.
 Below are some general strategies a defense attorney may consider employing:

 - The defendant had no intent to bribe.
 A key element of the federal crime of witness bribery is that the defendant intended for the money to influence the witness’s testimony.
-This is because bribery is considered a specific intent crime, where the defendant’s state of mind is crucial to determining his/her liability.
+This is because bribery is considered a specific intent crime, where the defendant’s state of mind is crucial to determining their liability.
 As long as the prosecution cannot prove that the defendant had the requisite criminal intent, the charges should be dropped.

 - The case was not a federal matter.
 A case may be handled in Nevada federal court only if it involves a federal case or otherwise implicates interstate commerce.
 If the defense attorney can demonstrate that the alleged bribery was an intrastate matter, then the defendant faces only state criminal charges and not federal criminal charges.